itjuba/itjuba/README.md

 <br />

 - 🌱 I’m currently learning Elixir , OTP & Graphql
-- 🤔 My research interests are with Distributed ledger technology (DLT)
+- 🤔 My research interests are with distributed ledger technology (DLT)
 - 💼 I’m pursuing a  degree in software engineering
 - 💬 Ask me about anything, I would like to answer.
 - 📫 Please email via attignadjib@gmail.com to reach me.